When You're Unsure - and Each of you Wants Something Different

 -

-Personal and relational insight – Even if the couple ultimately separates, both partners gain a clearer understanding of their relationship patterns and how they arrived at this point.
+You would like to gain personal and relational insight – Even if you ultimately separate, you'll both gain a clearer understanding of your relationship patterns which will help all your relationships.

-Discernment Counseling Is Not a Good Fit If…
+Discernment Counseling for Couples Is Not a Good Fit If…

 -